CHANNEL SWIM INFORMATION SHEET

 As a guide!

-The Channel Swimming season usually starts in mid June and runs until the beginning/ middle of October.
+The Channel Swimming season usually starts in June and runs until the beginning/ middle of October.

 Mid to the end of September even into October the water is often at its warmest but the days are short and the air temperature during daylight is often around the same as the water temperature or lower.
-The nights are cold.
+The nights can be cold.

 A quick summery is that ---